bibhas2/NavigationLib/README.md

 Android provides two ways of doing navigation:

 1. Using activities.
 In this scheme, your code launches new activity to move forward.
 User clicks the back button to move back in the stack.
 2. Using fragment backstack.
 In this scheme, you add a new fragment to the activity's and then push the current state to the back stack.
-User clicks the back button to pop the back state to go back to the previous state.
+When the user taps the hardware back button Android pops the back stack to go back to the previous state.
 This effectively removes the top most (last added) fragment.

 The fragment based approach works faster since new activities are not created and destroyed as you move forward and backward respectively.